unthingable/monster-jam/docs/README.md

 * **CLEAR+(PAD)**: Delete the clip
 * **DUPLICATE**: To duplicate a clip keep the duplicate button pressed; choose the source clip (it must be a clip with content, you can still select a different clip with content); select the destination clip (this must be an empty clip, which can also be on a different track); release the Duplicate button.

+MonsterJam will attempt to retroactively launch the clip "on time" even if you are a little late triggering it, meaning you don't have to always "cue" it up in advance and let your musician reflexes take over.
+See **Launch tolerance** setting.

 ## Page navigation

 * The arrow keys scroll the grid by blocks of 8 tracks/scenes.
 Keys will light up if there is content to scroll to.